October 21 1946 – February 4 2009

 Eventually released in 1980, their debut album Songs The Lord Taught Us didn’t so much fall off the critical radar as take a flying leap.
 While The Cramps were influenced by the same proto-punk pantheon as the rest of New York’s late-‘70s CBGBs scene – sucking the marrow out of the bones of The Velvet Underground in their meanest, bad-drug moods, The Stooges on the verge of self-mutilation, The New York Dolls at their most street-fighting-slutty, and the meanest longhaired garage reprobates compiled on the Nuggets LPs – their debut album, like all Cramps albums, drew more inspiration from excavating an obscure, ulterior musical tradition.

-They drew with particular obsessiveness from lost and fringe recordings, in particular the cheap, quick 1950s recordings made on the outskirts of rock’n’roll by wild hillbilly madmen hopelessly hoping they might turn into the next Elvis.
+They drew with particular obsessiveness from lost and fringe recordings, in particular the cheap, quick 1950s recordings made on the outskirts of rock’n’roll by gutter garage bluesmen and feral hillbilly madmen hopelessly hoping they might turn into the next Little Richard or Elvis.
 Guys with names like Billy Lee Riley, Warren Smith, Ray Harris, Jimmy Wages, Charlie Feathers, Hasil Adkins – still astounding 45s, headlong rushes, things clattering out of control, spelling out what was frantically bubbling in the id along America’s rural, God-scratched backroads.

 This world is a less interesting place without him.
 But, wherever he’s gone, the jukebox will be amazing.